Are you asking yourself: “How do I sell my business?” In our experience, the most successful business transactions have three key elements:

 - Buyer Screening & Approval: All buyers that inquiry about Calder clients are required to answer basic qualifying questions including 1) How much available capital do you have?
 2) Why are you interested in this particular opportunity?
 3) What is your time frame? and 4) Please provide your resume or LinkedIn profile link.
 Subsequently, Calder has the ability, as requested, to allow our client to individually approve every prospective buyer inquiry prior to the dissemination of confidential information.
+Additionally, Calder utilizes a background checking service to ensure that any given buyer's background is clean.
 Calder will prequalify a large list of strategic outreach targets compiled prior to launch to make sure the process runs as efficiently as possible.
 Calder employs many checks to ensure confidential information is closely held and distributed only to buyers that have passed a number of required and automated checkpoints.

 After the best buyer has been selected during phase 4, we coordinate the necessary components to consummate the transaction.